sxmlet/bites-auth-api/README.md

 ## Deployment & CI/CD

 Circle CI takes care of the automated build process.
 A new image is getting pushed on every tag.
 The git tag will be used for the image tag as well.
+As part of the deployment process, the new image gets released into production.g

 To build docker image locally:
 ```shell